 Easy hiking and long, dramatic rappels!

 This half day canyon tour takes us across ancient sand dunes and down into a lush canyon with flowing water via two spectacular rappels, each around 100 feet in length.
+The first rappel deposits us into the route’s namesake – the Medieval Chamber – a deep, dark hallway that cannot be accessed without the use of ropes.
+From there, we continue to our second rappel, next to one of Moab’s largest natural bridges – Morning Glory Bridge.
 With expert guidance, this excellent Moab canyoneering route is one of the best beginner and family friendly tours around.

 Vacation Style Holiday TypeTest Holiday

 Activity Level Easy

 - Total Hiking Distance: 3 miles